Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

 that is defined for each $v,w \in C^0(\R^d,\R^d)$.
 As such, the latter endows $(C^0(\R^d,\R^d),\dcc(\cdot,\cdot))$ with the structure of a separable Fr\'echet space. \end{Def}

-\begin{rmk}[Link with the compact-open topology] It is a standard -- albeit nontrivial -- fact in functional analysis (see e.g. \cite[Chapter 7 -- Theorem 11]{Kelley1975}) that the topology of uniform convergence on compact sets defined over $C^0(\R^d,\R^d)$ coincides with the so-called \textnormal{compact-open} topology.
-While the former is usually considered when studying maps between metric spaces, the latter can be defined more generally over the space of continuous functions between topological spaces via bases of neighbourhoods. \end{rmk}

-In our subsequent developments, we will always consider $C^0(\R^d,\R^d)$ as a separable Fr\'echet space equipped with the metric $\dcc(\cdot,\cdot)$.
-One of the interesting features of this latter is that it provides an equivalent functional characterisation of Carathéodory vector fields, as illustrated by the following result whose proof can be found e.g. in \cite[page 511]{Papageorgiou1986}.
+In our subsequent developments, we will always consider $C^0(\R^d,\R^d)$ endowed with the separable Fr\'echet topology induced by $\dcc(\cdot,\cdot)$, which interestingly carries a functional characterisation of Carathéodory vector fields, as illustrated by the following result borrowed from \cite[page 511]{Papageorgiou1986}.

-\begin{lem}[Carathéodory vector fields as measurable functions in $C^0(\R^d,\R^d)$] A vector field $(t,x) \in [0,T] \times \R^d \mapsto v(t,x) \in \R^d$ is Carathéodory \textnormal{if and only if} its functional lift $t \in [0,T] \mapsto v(t) \in C^0(\R^d,\R^d)$ is $\Lcal^1$-measurable for the topology of uniform convergence on compact sets. \end{lem}
+\begin{lem}[Carathéodory vector fields as measurable functions in $C^0(\R^d,\R^d)$] A vector field $(t,x) \in I \times \R^d \mapsto v(t,x) \in \R^d$ is Carathéodory \textnormal{if and only if} its functional lift $t \in I \mapsto v(t) \in C^0(\R^d,\R^d)$ is $\Lcal^1$-measurable for the topology of uniform convergence on compact sets. \end{lem}